What is Smart Packaging.

 The importance of correct packaging

-The role of traditional packaging is to protect a product against deteriorative effects caused by exposure to and usage in the external environment.
-Packaging logistics is quite a new discipline that has gained consideration in terms of its strategic aspect in providing a significant competitive advantage to improve the efficiency of the whole Supply Chain.
+Packaging logistics is quite a new discipline that has gained consideration in terms of its strategic aspect in providing a significant competitive advantage to improve the efficiency of the direct distribution and internal supply chain logistics and shipping process.

 The second level deals with visual communication and customer satisfaction.
-The main purpose of the second level is to associate the primary packages together.
+The primary purpose of the second level is to keep packages in que and to follow their progress.
+It is a critical piece of the direct distribution puzzle.

-Finally, the third level is designed and used for transportation and storage such as cartons.
-The packaging system is cross-functional which means that the system is being dealt with by different departments having each specific request about the design of the package.
-This can lead to misunderstanding and can be contradictory.
+Finally, the third level is designed and used for transportation and storage, such as cartons.
+The packaging system is cross-functional, which means that different departments dealing with the system each have specific requests about the design of the package.

 The three package levels are illustrated in the schema below.